Sushi6006/GhostyPacman/README.md

 <br><br>

 ### Query Techniques
 We use SUS (System Usability Scale) as our query technique (which was shown in the lecture) for all our 6 participants.
 All members of our development team like this template a lot and think this is a good form for our game.
-The following are the questions we listed for our particpants (with scale of 1-5 for each):
+The following are the questions we listed for our participants (with scale of 1-5 for each):

 (1: Strongly Disagree, 5: Strongly Agree)
 1. I think that I would like to play this game frequently